Structured Spectral Graph Representation Learning for Multi-label Abnormality Analysis from 3D CT Scans: Conclusion and Discussion

-(1) CT-SSG extracts features from non-overlapping slices, which limits modeling of continuity along the cranio-caudal axis.
-Future work can explore overlapping-window feature extraction to capture richer inter-slice context.
-(2) As a 2.5D, axial-slice–based method, CT-SSG does not fully exploit volumetric information.
+(1) Our work primarily focuses on graph-based feature aggregation and employs a 2D ResNet-18 encoder for slice-level feature initialization.
+While this choice allows us to isolate the contribution of the proposed aggregation mechanism, the CT-SSG formulation remains encoder-agnostic.
+Future research could investigate the integration of higher-capacity visual encoders and advanced pretraining strategies, which may further improve representation learning and overall performance.
+(2) Since CT-SSG relies on spectral convolutions, the learned filters are linked to the underlying graph topology.
+Although the proposed graph construction yields highly consistent structures across volumes due to spatial standardization and anatomical ordering, substantial variations in acquisition protocols, field-of-view, or graph construction strategies may require adaptation or retraining.
+Future work could investigate topology-robust graph learning or domain adaptation strategies to improve generalization across heterogeneous imaging settings.
+(3) As a 2.5D, axial-slice–based method, CT-SSG does not fully exploit volumetric information.
 A promising direction is to hybridize with a fully 3D branch or adopt multi-view representations that integrate sagittal and coronal planes to complement axial features.
-(3) In transferring to automated report generation, CT-SSG consistently identifies key abnormalities but is less reliable in describing their spatial localization and severity.
+(4) In transferring to automated report generation, CT-SSG consistently identifies key abnormalities but is less reliable in describing their spatial localization and severity.
 As report generation was not the primary objective of this study, these findings underscore the versatility of the learned representations while pointing toward an important future direction: bridging abnormality representation learning with clinically faithful narrative generation.

-\acks{We acknowledge {\tt CT-RATE}, {\tt Rad-ChestCT}, and {\tt Merlin CT} authors for releasing their public datasets to be used for this work of academic research.
+\acks{We acknowledge {\tt CT-RATE}, {\tt RAD-ChestCT}, and {\tt Merlin CT} authors for releasing their public datasets to be used for this work of academic research.
 The patient body icon from Figure~\ref{fig:chest_abdominal} was created with \textit{BioRender.com}.
-Finally, we thank the anonymous MICCAI EMERGE Workshop reviewers for their valuable feedback and suggestions.}
+Finally, we thank the anonymous reviewers and editors of the MICCAI EMERGE Workshop and of the MELBA Journal for their valuable feedback and suggestions.}

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}